BeardScript/history-actions/README.md

 # history-actions
 Action manager framework with undo/redo.

-This lightweight package provides a simple and flexible pattern to define user actions that can be done and undone through the *historyManager*, while letting you keep track of instances within the state, no matter how complex they could be.
+This lightweight package provides a simple and flexible pattern to define user actions that can be done and undone through the *historyManager*, while letting you keep track of instances within your state, no matter how complex they could be.
 You can record multiple actions within a single log and undo them all at once.

 - Simple.
 - Lightweight.